kaby76/Trash/src/trdot/readme.md

 ## Current version

-0.23.5 Add scripts for syntactic highlighting as default for trgenvsc.
+0.23.5 Add --ambig option to trparse.
+Add file names to trtree.
+Add new output styles for trtree.
+Update packages for trgenvsc templates.

 ## License